danielpenzes/danielpenzes.github.io/_pages/portfolio-future.md

   * [Read more](/portfolio-future/mentalsimulation-mentalimagery/)

 * Mental Imagery in Autobiographical Memory
-  * Does your mental imagery capabilities affect whether your memories come to you easily or unintentionally?
+  * Do your mental imagery capabilities affect whether your memories come to you easily or unintentionally?
   * [Read more](/portfolio-future/mentalimagery-autobiographicalmemory/)

 * Mental Imagery in Decision Making